-In this blog series we will review methods that have been shown to collectively improve mental wellness and other contributing factors to sport performance in studies involving intramural, club and NCAA athletes (read more here).
+In this blog series we review methods that have been shown to improve mental wellness and sport performance in studies involving intramural, club and NCAA athletes (read more here).

 Our hope is that readers can use each post as a “how to” guide for improving performance in real-world situations that affect athletes.
-To some extent we also believe the reviewed methods may be applicable to other groups of people who share unique cultures and require specialized skill sets where optimum performance is essential (e.g., musicians, police, and firefighters).
-A variety of performance topics will be reviewed based on suggestions of the readers of this blog, such as managing unhelpful emotions, improving sleep quality, optimizing focus, and improving relationships—so send us your requests.
+To some extent these methods may be applicable to other groups who share unique cultures and require specialized skill sets where optimum performance is essential (e.g., musicians, police, and firefighters).
+A variety of performance topics will be reviewed based on suggestions of the readers of this blog so send us your requests.

 The Performance Triangle highlights our approach to optimization.

 The triangle (borrowed from the well-established CBT triangle) shows performance (in the center) is influenced by thoughts, actions, and feelings.
 Of course, these factors affect one another, sometimes in uncontrollable ways.
 For instance, a pitcher may experience negative self-statements prior to throwing the ball.
 Throwing the ball at the ground may in turn lead her to feel frustrated and ultimately negatively affect her focus when throwing future pitches.
 Most athletes report more difficulty controlling their emotions when compared to controlling thoughts and actions.
 It's possible to increase control over emotions.
 However, this usually occurs through the development of skills that are specific to actions or thoughts.
 Throughout this blog series, we will review performance-based skills and discuss ways to apply and practice them in various life situations, particularly sport scenarios.